arjmandi/purple/README.md

 **Concept 2. story**: A story is a chain that articulate the dynamics inside a domain-set.
 For example, an intelligent person might be able to make sense of symbols in a math equation and see a way to prove it.
 An intelligent person might recognize the dynamics of a game, etc.

-Each of these is an example of a domain-set.
+Each of these is an example of a story.
 In any domain-set, there's a dynamic of how things are connected to each other and how we can exploit them to our benefit.
 When a system recognizes those dynamics, either by itself or by learning from others, it has the ability to turn what it has learned into a form called **story**.
 A story is an articulation of a finding.

 Characteristics of stories:
 - Stories aren't complete, they're fragments, so they have no limitation in nature, but in implementation there might be limitations in terms of bytes or characters.
 - Stories can be received and understood but not bit by bit.
 Meaning that they aren't objective and absolute, they are subjective and relative.
 (Subjective Intelligence)
 - Stories find their own place in the receiver's knowledge base and build new connectors to understand more stories.
 - Stories can be used to communicate between AI models.

-Stories are self-reinforcing.
+- Stories are self-reinforcing.
 Meaning they form the understanding of a model, what it desires, what it considers good or bad.

-**Concept 3.** One human can be supersmart still won't do much on earth, but a collection of humans plus time, will be change the world.
-Some examples of previous works in AI and algorithm design that addressed this concept are: agent-oriented design, particle swarm analysis, ant colont, etc. But almost all of them neglect the value of one small idea while that’s actually how humanity works.
+**Concept 3.** One human can be supersmart still won't do much on earth, but a collection of humans plus time, will change the world.
+Some examples of previous works in AI and algorithm design that addressed this concept are: agent-oriented design, particle swarm analysis, ant colony, etc. But almost all of them neglect the impact of "one small idea" while that’s actually how humanity works.
+So in this proposal we emphasize on how important is "herd mentality" in human intelligence.
+Something seems to be very cheap but actualy very important.

 Note: Our intelligence is collective.
 Curiosity in communication turns into being noisy; if there's a collective model with no amount of being noisy, there's no curiosity inside.